-In the course of the Board of Directors' determination regarding the independence of each of the non-employee directors, the Audit Committee considered transactions, relationships or arrangements, including, in the case of Ms. Coffin, Dr. Fitzpatrick, Mr. Fullwood and Mr. Koch, the annual amount of SPX sales to or purchases from companies with which the respective director serves as an officer or director.
-In each case the Audit Committee determined that the amount of sales to or purchases from the respective company was below the greater of \$1 million or two percent of the annual revenue of each of those companies, and that the transactions otherwise were not directly influenced by and did not redound to the benefit of the relevant SPX director.
+In the course of the Board of Directors' determination regarding the independence of each of the non-employee directors, the Audit Committee considered the following transactions, relationships or arrangements.
+Each of Ms. Coffin, Mr. Fullwood, Mr. Koch and Mr. Mancuso is a director or officer at a company that conducts business with SPX.
+In each case, the Audit Committee determined that the amount of sales to or purchases from the respective company was below the greater of \$1 million or two percent of the annual revenue of each of the other companies and SPX, and that the transactions otherwise were not directly influenced by and did not redound to the benefit of the relevant SPX director.
 In addition, the Audit Committee determined that none of these transactions presented an actual or apparent conflict of interest or adversely affected the director's independence.
+No member of our Board or management was aware of any relevant transactions other than those described in this section.